 The collection is organized into six series: “Series I: Journals,” “Series II: Photographs and Postcards,” “Series III: Correspondence,” “Series IV: Publications,” “Series V: Papers,” and “Series VI: Oversized Papers.”

 “Series I: Journals” consists of the 25 journals that Andrew Woods wrote over his lifetime.
 The early journals (1885-1890) are small calendars with a few notes written almost every day.
 He writes less frequent, but longer entries in the journals after 1890.
-The journal from 1891-1904 records Woods’s life at Washington & Lee, his experiences teaching at private schools in Pennsylvania and Massachusetts, his time in medical school, his marriage to Fanny Sinclair, his journey to Canton and his initial experiences in China.
-The loose journal from 1905-1914 records his experience teaching and practicing medicine in Canton, his work as an intern at the University of Pennsylvania clinic and the decision to return to Canton.
+The journal from 1891-1904 records Woods’s life at Washington & Lee, his experiences teaching at private schools in Pennsylvania and Massachusetts, his time in medical school, his marriage to Fanny Sinclair, his journey to what he refers to as Canton—Guangzhou—and his initial experiences in China.
+The loose journal from 1905-1914 records his experience teaching and practicing medicine in Guangzhou, his work as an intern at the University of Pennsylvania clinic and the decision to return to Guangzhou.
 The next journal, from 1915-1918, describe his medical observations as an army physician.
 From 1918-1928 he records his experiences at the Peking Union Medical College.
 The 1929-1945 and 1946-1956 journals describe his personal life and psychiatric work in Iowa, as well as his retirement.
-Additional journals include records of payments and finances, logs of letters written, a dental record, a medical log from Canton, an address book and notes on books and guests.
+Additional journals include records of payments and finances, logs of letters written, a dental record, a medical log from Guangzhou, an address book and notes on books and guests.
 There is also a partially filled notebook of minutes from the Peking American Girl Scouts Committee written by Fanny Sinclair Woods (1923-1926).
 Additionally, Thomas Sinclair wrote two stories: “Across the Continent June-September 1920” and “Sightseeing around Peking” (includes pictures).

 “Series II: Photographs and Postcards” includes nine albums, many loose photos, postcards and two framed portraits of Elsie and Cortlandt Hodge.
 Most of the albums are photos taken in China, but a few are from family trips to Iowa and France.
-They include family photographs of travel and life in Canton and Peking, students and teachers from the Canton Christian College and Peking Union Medical College and other American families in China.
-There are also photos of the Sinclair family including Elsie.
-There are four folders of blank postcards by Mei Li Photography in Peking, specifically of the Temple of Heaven, the Western Hills of Beijing, the Summer Palace and the Winter Palace.
+They include family photographs of travel and life in Guangzhou and Beijing, students and teachers from the Canton Christian College and Peking Union Medical College and other American families in China.
+There are also photos of the Sinclair family, including Elsie.
+There are four folders of blank postcards by Mei Li Photography in Peking [Beijing], specifically of the Temple of Heaven, the Western Hills of Beijing, the Summer Palace and the Winter Palace.
 The loose photographs include family photos of the Woods and Sinclair families, sightseeing in China and later group family photos from the 1930s or 1940s.